Di-Chai/Di-Chai.github.io/index.md

 ## Biography

-Di Chai is a Ph.D. student of computer science and engineering at Hong Kong University of Science and Technology.
+Di Chai is a Ph.D. student of computer science and engineering at the Hong Kong University of Science and Technology.
 He is under the supervision of [Prof. Qiang Yang](https://cse.hkust.edu.hk/~qyang/) and [Prof. Kai Chen](https://cse.hkust.edu.hk/~kaichen/).
 His research interests are federated learning and privacy-preserving machine learning.

 Email: dchai@cse.ust.hk